-In order accurately to describe the electrodialysis (ED) process and develop effective process simulation tools it is necessary to implement mathematical models able to take into account a number of complex phenomena.
-These include:
+In order to accurately describe the electrodialysis (ED) process and develop effective process simulation tools it is necessary to implement mathematical models able to consider a number of complex phenomena.
+These include, among others:

-- Solution-membrane equilibria;
+- Solution-membrane equilibria

-- Concentration polarization;
+- Concentration polarization

-- Fluid flow behavior along channels;
+- Fluid flow behaviour along channels

-- Mass transport phenomena;
+- Mass transport phenomena

-- Mass balance in the compartments;
+- Mass balance in the compartments

-- Electrical phenomena and etc.
+- Electrical phenomena

-Several different modeling approaches have been presented so far in the literature, each one addressing in a different way and to a different extent all these aspects.
-These modeling tools are generally classified into simplified and advanced modeling approaches.

-The first class of process models is characterized by a highly simplified approach based on neglecting most non-ideal phenomena (e.g. diffusion boundary layer, non-Ohmic effects, salt diffusion, water fluxes, etc.) and on the use of lumped parameters equation (i.e. the use of average compartment concentrations to estimate all process variables).
-Simplified models are commonly adopted for a first rough design of ED equipment, allowing the estimation of figures such as the membrane area required for a given separation problem, and for simplified economic analysis of the process.
-In this case, empirical coefficients are applied in order to somehow account for all non-idealities, often summarized by a simple current utilization factor (or current efficiency).

-The second, and wider, class of process models can be divided into 2 sub-categories: 1) rigorous Nernst-Planck (N-P) or Stefan-Maxwell (S-M) based theoretical models and 2) semi-empirical models.
-In both cases, non-ideal phenomena are accounted for and models typically include mass balance differential equations in order to describe the variation or process parameters along the flow direction.
-The main difference between the two sub-categories is related to the mathematical description of trans-membrane phenomena.
+Several different modelling approaches have been presented so far in the literature, each one addressing in a different way and to a different extent all these aspects.
+These modelling tools are generally classified into simplified and advanced modelling approaches.
+The first class of process models is characterized by a highly simplified approach based on neglecting most non-ideal phenomena and on the use of lumped parameters equation.
+Simplified models are commonly adopted for a first rough design of ED equipment.
+The second and wider class of process models can be divided into two sub-categories: 1) rigorous Nernst-Planck (N-P) or Stefan-Maxwell (S-M) based theoretical models and 2) semi-empirical models.
+In both cases, non-ideal phenomena are accounted for and models typically include mass balance differential equations in order to describe the variation of process parameters along the flow direction.
+Semi-empirical models are based on a multi-scale approach, in which lower scale phenomena (such as mass transfer and fluid behaviour, leading also to the characterization of diffusion boundary layer) are described by means of empirical information or small-scale theoretical analysis, e.g. by means of a Computational Fluid Dynamics tool.